micro-os-plus/utils-lists-xpack/tests/platform-native/README.md

 This path can be later used to adjust the environment PATH to include the libraries.

-Windows CMake builds adjust the path to the folder where the C++ library is located.

-To simplify thing, the Windows meson builds use `-static`.
+However, in order to simplify thing, the Windows builds use `-static`.

 ### macOS & GNU/Linux